-Making magnesium bicarbonate to use as a health promoting water additive is both an easy and affordable task!
+Making a structured magnesium bicarbonate solution to use as a health promoting water additive is both an easy and affordable task!

 1. A single liter of chilled, generic soda water, which is simply carbonated distilled water (CO2 in distilled water)